bucanero/apollo-ps4/README.md

 9. Any saves you have can now be transferred via USB to a legit console as long as the title id matches and the game version is the same or higher.

 ## To fake activate for use with chiaki and general save management
-* Ignore if you have done the above Activating offline profiles and go to Getting the ID needed for Chiaki if needed.
+* Ignore if you have done the above option and already have an activated account go to Getting the ID needed for Chiaki if needed.
 1. Open Apollo Save Tool, navigate to User Tools.
 2. Select Activate PS4 Accounts.
 3. Select your profile.